-Learning disabilities are more common than you might think, which also means it’s common for American families to see the need to send one or more of their children to a specialty school designed to assist with learning disabilities.
+Learning differences are more common than you might think, which also means it’s common for American families to see the need to send one or more of their children to a specialty school designed to assist with learning disabilities.

 In the US, about 1 child in every 5 is affected by some learning disability and receives some form of specialized education to help.
 The first step is to properly and accurately ascertain whether your child has a learning disability and whether he or she is in the correct school to cope with that disability.
 If your child displays multiple – or all – of these signs, then you may want to explore the option of a specialized boarding school.

 Fortunately, most learning disabilities in children are recognized and accounted for while the child is still in elementary school.
 It’s beneficial to watch for signs of a learning disability early on in a child’s education because then the child can receive support and coping strategies from early on.

 There are many reasons why a child may not progress in school, but a significant stunt in progress in elementary school is a more pronounced problem that’s hard to miss.
 This is especially noticeable if you believe the child’s lack of progress does not reflect their true intelligence.
 Pay attention to the child’s participation and interest in school in addition to teacher feedback and grades.